perchlabs/webird/README.md

 ```
 ./setup
-├── install (takes a parameter $distro to provision system)
+├── install (takes a parameter $osName to provision system)
 └── menu (provides a lightbar menu interface to installation)
 ```